 /effort medium | Routine refactors, single-file changes, test generation |

-/effort high | Multi-file edits, debugging, non-trivial function work |
+/effort high | Multi-file edits, debugging, non-trivial work.
+Default on Opus 4.8, Opus 4.6, and Sonnet 4.6. |

 /effort xhigh | Design decisions, tricky cross-module refactors, gnarly bugs.
-Default on Opus 4.7. |
+Default on Opus 4.7.
+Available only on Opus 4.8 and 4.7 |

 /effort max | The hardest problem of the week.
-Slow and expensive by design |
+Deepest reasoning, no token cap, session-only, and prone to overthinking |

 MCP Servers – Extend Claude Code